We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 Changsha flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the evening will likely mean higher prices.
+Booking a flight in the morning will likely mean higher prices.

 Changsha enjoys an enviable location on the Xiang River, a branch of the mighty Yangtze, and is one of China’s main inland ports as well as a great choice for breaks and holidays.
 Capital of the Hunan province in the country’s south-central region, the city has been a major centre of culture and commerce since as early as the Qin dynasty from 221-207 BC.
 It became the provincial capital during the Qing dynasty from around 1664 onwards, and is notable for being the place where Mao Zedong converted to communism in the 20th century.